 This season has been pretty eventful so far.
 There are two frenemies who were roommates at the Miss America pageant.
 Colton sent a girl home after she admitted that she had no sob story.
 The season villain is Demi, a 23-year old interior designer who has already had 2 episodes following her feuds with other contestants.
 Oh, and there's probably only been 6 minutes of footage where they don't mention Colton's virginity.

 I am so excited to see how this season turns out, but more importantly, who will be the next Bachelorette.
-This round of women are absolutely crazy, so the next few seasons should be amazing.
+This round of women is absolutely crazy, so the next few seasons should be amazing.